By Ku · Updated April 2026 · 9 min read

 How to actually use dehydrator output

 If you buy a dehydrator-type unit, the output needs a second step before it helps your plants.
-Pavlis's research and manufacturer guidance both confirm this.
 The most practical options:

-• Mix into soil at low ratios.
+- Mix into soil at low ratios.
 No more than 10–15% of the total volume in a container mix, and allow two to three weeks before planting.
-Higher ratios can temporarily deplete nitrogen as decomposition continues.

 What not to do: sprinkle it directly onto potted plants as if it were finished compost.
-Several testers reported mold growth and seedling damage from this approach.
 It's not ready to use that way — it needs more time in the soil first.
 For more on how much compost your garden actually needs and when to apply it, that's covered in a separate post.

 Frequently Asked Questions

-Is the output from a Lomi actually compost?
+Is the output from a dehydrator actually compost?

 No — not by the scientific definition.
-Lomi uses heat and mechanical agitation to dehydrate and reduce the volume of food scraps.
-Biological decomposition has not occurred, which means the nitrogen is still in organic form and not yet plant-available.
-Vitamix's own research on similar products recommends waiting before planting after application.
-The output is useful as a pre-compost input to a pile or soil burial — but calling it finished compost is inaccurate, and Lomi's own marketing language has drawn criticism from soil scientists for this reason.
+It uses heat and mechanical agitation to dehydrate and reduce the volume of food scraps.
+Biological decomposition has not fully occurred, which means the nitrogen is still in organic form and not yet plant-available.
+The output is useful as a pre-compost input to a pile or soil burial, but it still needs a little time in the dirt to finish the process.

 Can I compost in an apartment without an electric unit?

 Yes, through vermicomposting — a worm bin — or through municipal food scrap programs.
-Worm bins handle kitchen scraps efficiently, produce excellent castings, and can be maintained on a countertop or under a sink with minimal odor when managed correctly.
-If your city offers food scrap collection, that's the lowest-effort, lowest-cost, and often lowest-carbon option.
-Electric composters fill the gap when neither of those options is available or practical.
+Worm bins handle kitchen scraps efficiently, produce excellent castings, and can be maintained under a sink with minimal odor when managed correctly.
+Electric composters fill the gap when neither of those options is appealing or practical.

 Are electric composters worth it for someone who already composts outdoors?